 Sunbelt Diversity Recruitment Program

-Oklahoma City University School of Law is one of approximately 20 law schools that co-sponsor and coordinate this job fair.
-The program is held annually during late-August in Dallas, Texas.
+Oklahoma City University School of Law is one of approximately 20 law schools that co-sponsor and coordinate the Sunbelt Diversity Recruitment Program.
+The job fair is held annually during late August in Dallas, Texas.

 Heartland Diversity Job Fair